Optimizing Datalog for the GPU: Abstract

 \section{Abstract}

-Modern deductive database engines (\emph{e}.\emph{g}., LogicBlox and Souffl\'e) enable their users to write declarative queries which compute recursive deductions over extensional data, leaving their high-performance operationalization (query planning, semi-na\"ive evaluation, and parallelization) to the engine.
-Such engines form the backbone of modern high-throughput applications in static analysis, security auditing, social-media mining, and business analytics.
-State-of-the-art engines are built upon nested loop joins over explicit representations (\emph{e}.\emph{g}., BTrees and tries) and ubiquitously employ range indexing to accelerate iterated joins.
-In this work, we present \tool{}: a GPU-based deductive analytics engine (implemented as a CUDA library) which achieves significant performance improvements (5--10$\times$ or more) versus prior systems. \tool{} is powered by a novel range-indexed SIMD datastructure: the hash-indexed sorted array (HISA).
-We perform extensive evaluation on \tool{}, comparing it against both CPU and GPU-based hash tables and Datalog engines, and using it to support a range of large-scale deductive queries including reachability, same generation, and context-sensitive program analysis.
-Our experiments show that \tool{} achieves performance competitive with modern SIMD hash tables and beats prior work by an order of magnitude in runtime while offering more favorable memory footprint.
+Modern Datalog engines (\emph{e}.\emph{g}., LogicBlox, Souffl\'e, \texttt{ddlog}) enable their users to write declarative queries which compute recursive deductions over extensional facts, leaving high-performance operationalization (query planning, semi-na\"ive evaluation, and parallelization) to the engine.
+Such engines form the backbone of modern high-throughput applications in static analysis, network monitoring, and social-media mining.
+In this paper, we present a methodology for implementing a modern in-memory Datalog engine on data center GPUs, allowing us to achieve significant (up to $45\times$) gains compared to Souffl\'e (a modern CPU-based engine) on context-sensitive points-to analysis of \textsf{httpd}.
+We present \tool{}, a Datalog engine backend that implements iterated relational algebra kernels over a novel range-indexed data structure we call the hash-indexed sorted array (HISA).
+HISA combines the algorithmic benefits of incremental range-indexed relations with the raw computation throughput of operations over dense data structures.
+Our experiments show that \tool{} is significantly faster than CPU-based Datalog engines while achieving a favorable memory footprint compared to contemporary GPU-based joins.